Should I Become a Process Server?

 Step 2: Gain Certification or Licensure

 Some states require the completion of a certification or licensure exam as part of the application process to become a server.
-In addition to completing a training program, certification or licensure may require applicants to submit an application, pass a background check and complete an exam.
+In addition to completing a training program, certification or licensure may require you to submit an application, pass a background check and complete an exam.
 Other requirements may include the submission of proof of liability insurance.
-Additionally, servers must be over 18 years of age and not a party to the litigation.
+Additionally, you must be over 18 years of age and not a party to the litigation.